There are several important factors to consider when choosing accounting software especially when it comes to project management.

-A common type of accounting work paper is the worksheet, which are used for various purposes, such as summarizing year-end processes, posting adjusting entries to the journal, creating a trial balance, or preparing a business’ financial statements.
+A common type of accounting work paper (also referred to as workpapers) is the worksheet, which are used for various purposes, such as summarizing year-end processes, posting adjusting entries to the journal, creating a trial balance, or preparing a business’ financial statements.

 Tax Working Papers

 These would include client documents like W-2s, 1099s and 1098s, as well as any notes they took while meeting with the client, receipts, contracts and proof of any changes in residency or marital status.

 Types of Audits

-A financial audit examines the fiscal operations of an organization, and are periodically required by government regulators for all publicly-traded corporations, local governments, and nonprofit organizations to ensure they are following legal guidelines.
+A financial audit examines the fiscal operations of an organization and are periodically required by government regulators for all publicly-traded corporations, local governments, and nonprofit organizations to ensure they are following legal guidelines.